matteo-d-m/cnns-tutorial/README.md

 Finally, run the command `jupyter notebook cnns-tutorial.ipynb`.
 This should open `cnns-tutorial.ipynb` in a browser and you should be all set!

 ### Option 2: Using Git
-:point_right: Skip point 1 if you already have Python and Jupyter on your computer.
+:point_right: Skip point 1 if you already have Python and Anaconda/Miniconda on your computer.

 1. Click on [this](https://github.com/vigji/python-cimec-2025/blob/main/docs/python-installation.md) link and follow the instructions until point 1 included (_Install Jupyter in the base environment_). **Do not go any further than that**.
 2. In a terminal (if Linux/MacOS) or Anaconda Prompt (if Windows), run the following code: